qmk/qmk_firmware/keyboards/keebio/bdn9/keymaps/brandonschlack/readme.md

 ## BDN9 Layer
 This layer is used as a meta layer for the pad.
 This layer is accessed with a [Combo](https://docs.qmk.fm/#/feature_combo) of Left+Right Arrows
+This layer is used as a meta layer for the pad.
+This layer is accessed by holding key in Row 1, Col 0, and pressing an encoder
 |   |   |   |
 |:-:|:-:|:-:|
 |  | RESET |  |